Afrrcyn/compYear2/visualComputing/Transformations.md

 ###### Homogeneous coordinates
 - In order to use a consistent matrix representation for all kinds of linear transformations, we've had to add an extra coordinate $w$ to our 3D coordinate $\big [  x,\ y,\ z \big]$
+- tl;dr A fourth coordinate, $w$, is added to the tuple to represent a homogeneous coordinate.
 - This coordinate form $\big [  x,\ y,\ z,\ w \big]$ is called homogeneous coordinates, but what is w and where is it from?
 Well, it's the 4th spatial dimension, when $w = 1$ we can ignore it, however if it's $w \neq 1$ we have to normalise it.
 By normalising it, we mean to change all the $x,y,z,w$ so that w does become 1, otherwise we get scaling problems.

 ##### 3D scaling (with homogeneous)